-Much like any other part of a home, your kitchen countertop cost varies depending on several factors.
+Much like any other part of your home, your kitchen countertop cost varies depending on its size and specifications.
 Here in the Philippines, a granite countertop ranges typically from Php5,000 to Php50,000 (or more).
-Marble, on the other hand, costs even higher.
-To give you an idea of how much will you be charged by your local supplier, keep in mind the following:
+Marble and engineered quartz, on the other hand, cost even higher.
+To give you an idea of how much will you be charged by your local supplier, keep in mind the following factors:

 Like any other goods sold in the market, the most significant factor affecting all the stones’ prices worldwide is the supply and demand.

 Like the “Salt and Pepper” (G603), the most common and readily available colors will not have a high price point because of their abundance.
 However, when a stone is sold exclusively by one company, say Saint Mark Construction Supply, they can demand a hefty granite price for it.
 Rarity, after all, creates value.

 Transportation expenses add up to the granite slab price.
 Materials quarried within your country or region may cost less compared to those shipped from across the globe.

 Also, labor cost affects the price of every material.
 Thus, one can expect that the stone processed in China will be cheaper than those produced in Italy or Brazil, considering the wage difference.